muskrat

 Kaiseki Birthday

 Yay happy birthday Ward!
 We celebrated by going to a “kaiseki” restaurant called Grotto, located near our house.
 Kaiseki is a very traditional Japanese multi-course dinner.
 Our dinner had 9 courses of the most delicious and real Kyoto style foods.
-Ofcourse we made a lot of pictures We ordered some fantastic Japanese sake.
-Ofcourse, the [...]
+Ofcourse we made a lot of pictures :-) We ordered some fantastic Japanese sake.
+Ofcourse, …

 Snowy Kyoto

 When we woke up this morning, Kyoto was suddenly covered in a big pile of snow!
-So we went outside and made some photos in our neighbourhood Our neighbours made a snow Totoro The beauty of our neighbourhood: My attempt at making a snowman: And then the sun came out and everything melted :0 It [...]
+So we went outside and made some photos in our neighbourhood :-) Our neighbours made a snow Totoro :) The beauty of our neighbourhood: My attempt at making a snowman: And then the sun came out and everything melted …

 Long time no see!!